9 Christmas Tree Recycling Tips That Help the Environment

 When your tree starts to get brittle, it can be chipped into mulch.
 Check with a neighbor who has a chipper or contact your city.
 More towns and cities are providing drop-off sites to collect trees for recycling into mulch.
 The mulch is valuable organic material that can be used to conserve soil moisture, so it can help make your garden even more beautiful in the spring.

 3. Find a Recycling Program

 In many cities, you can simply set your Christmas tree out as part of your curbside recycling program.
-The catch is that there are often time limits for when you can recycle your tree alongside your milk jugs and newspapers—often it is a day or two in the two weeks after December 25.
+The catch is that there are often time limits for when you can recycle your tree alongside your milk jugs and newspapers—often it is a day or two in the two weeks after Christmas.
 To recycle your Christmas tree, make sure to remove all decorations, tinsel, lights, and other ornaments, and if you wrap it in a plastic bag to take it outside, make sure you remove the bag before leaving your tree for pick-up.
-Avoid using flocking spray on your tree—it can't be recycled.
+And avoid using flocking spray on your tree if you plan to participate in this program, because it can't be recycled.

-Check out the recycling search directory on Earth911 for more details about Christmas tree recycling near you, or contact a recycling facility near you for more specifics.
-The Home Depot also recycles live trees for free.
+Check out the recycling search directory on Earth911 for more details about Christmas tree recycling near you (and find out what other holiday items can be recycled!), or contact a recycling facility near you for more specifics.
+The Home Depot also recycles live trees for free!
 Through The Home Depot Christmas tree recycling program, you can drop off your tree at your local store after Christmas, and then they'll chip it into mulch.

 4. Or Seek Out a Non-Profit Pickup